Tuomo & Markus

 Good God.
 I ask you...
 Anyway, no point holding that against it, though I think all concerned would now rather it had been fully instrumental.
 Afghan Red is precisely that, thankfully, starting with Clive Mitten's 6-string bass chords, before their trademark string synth arpeggios and their 'playing along with a delay' stuff cuts in.
-There's a little Mellotron strings towards the end of the track, but nothing to write home about, really.
-Abacus is another vocal track, and manages some choir under the vocals, but again, they don't really add very much to the track.
-I know there's a Twelfth Night reissue programme on the cards at the moment; the four tracks come in at about half an hour, and I'm sure with a few other recordings from that era they'd make a fine CD. (n.b.
-All four tracks are now available, with Afghan Red being a bonus track on the Live at the Target CD, and the other three turning up on Cyclops' 'vocalist' compilation, Voices in the Night).
+There's a little Mellotron strings towards the end of the track, but nothing to write home about.
+Abacus is another vocal track, managing some choir under the vocals but, again, they don't really add very much to the track.
+I know there's a Twelfth Night reissue programme on the cards at the moment; the four tracks come in at about half an hour and I'm sure with a few other recordings from that era they'd make a fine CD. (n.b.
+All four tracks are now available on various releases).

 Many, many years later...
 Suddenly, as if from nowhere, in 2005 Twelfth Night released a series of 'official bootlegs' (you know, live albums of a quality too poor for full commercial release).
 Quality be damned; these are excellent documents of the various stages of 'Night activity, making several of my actual bootlegs redundant in the process.
-The only one which concerns us here is A Midsummer's Night Dream (nice turnaround, there), a soundboard tape of a gig at Reading University in June 1980, before the recording of The Electra Tape above.
-Recording quality is reasonable, although there's a little distortion in places, and the odd drop-out.
-Given that this has doubtless been lying around on cassette for 25 years, it sounds remarkably good, to be honest.
-It contains the first CD release of any sort for Encore Une Fois (originally on their First Tape Album), and instrumental versions of a couple of tracks better-known as vocal ones; After Office Hours is an early version of East To West, in case anyone's watching that closely.
-You can see Rick's 'Tron clearly in one sleeve pic, and indistinctly on another two and indeed, there it is, with some very audible choirs on Abacus and Encore Une Fois.
-Although I've highlighted opener Keep The Aspidistra Flying, I'm not entirely convinced that's Mellotron strings we're hearing at the end, but since his Vox String Thing couldn't make that sound on its own, I have to assume that it's a composite of the two.
+A Midsummer's Night Dream (nice turnaround, there) is a soundboard tape of a gig at Reading University in June 1980, before the recording of The Electra Tape, above.
+Recording quality is reasonable, although there's a little distortion in places and the odd drop-out.
+Given that this has doubtless been lying around on cassette for twenty-five years, it sounds remarkably good, to be honest.
+It contains the first CD release of any sort for Encore Une Fois (originally on their First Tape Album) and instrumental versions of a couple of tracks better-known as vocal ones; After Office Hours is an early version of East To West, in case anyone's watching that closely.
+You can see Rick's Mellotron clearly in one sleeve pic and indistinctly on another two and indeed, there it is, with some very audible choirs on Abacus and Encore Une Fois.
+Although I've highlighted opener Keep The Aspidistra Flying, I'm not entirely convinced that's Mellotron strings we're hearing at the end, but since his Vox String Thing couldn't make that sound on its own, I'm assuming it's a composite of the two.

 n.b.
-In late 2007, Twelfth Night did indeed reform, with 4/5ths of their later recording lineup, the only absence being Rick Battersby.
+In late 2007, Twelfth Night reformed, with 4/5ths of their later recording lineup, the only absence being Rick Battersby.
 Were they good?
 Yes they were, although they called it a day once more after various members were unable to fully commit due to having lives.
 Well, it was glorious while it lasted...

 Excellent fan site